SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ### Adding Guest Users
 If your SharePoint Embedded application requires the ability to add Guest Users then Sharing must be enabled on the SharePoint content root in the Consuming Tenant e.g. https://contoso.sharepoint.com.
-Please note that by default, sharing is enable on the SharePoint content root.
-However, some Consuming Tenants may have disabled this.
+By default, sharing is enabled on the SharePoint content root.
+However, some Consuming Tenants may have this disabled.
 If this scenario is required, then the SharePoint content root SharingCapability setting needs to be set to any value except disabled using the [Set-SPOSite](https://learn.microsoft.com/powershell/module/sharepoint-online/set-sposite?view=sharepoint-ps) PowerShell cmdlet in the Consuming Tenant:
 For example: